 The plan also needs to be updated to incorporate national and regional policy directives, including the National Policy Statement on Urban Development and the Bay of Plenty Regional Policy Statement that the City Plan must give effect to.

-How does the City Plan affect me?
+What is the City Plan and how does it affect me?

 All land within the city is given a zone.
 Each zone has a set of rules for subdivision, land use and development.
 It’s the City Plan that tells you whether you need a resource consent before you can do something with your property.
 So, for example, if you were planning to build a new house on a vacant lot, you may or may not need a resource consent to do so, depending on its location, size and height – the City Plan is where you can find the answer.